velo-by-wix/portfolio-workshop/docs/PACKAGE_MANAGER.md

 **:white_check_mark: Step-by-Step Instructions**

+1. Corvid enables use to use our favorite tools that we may already be using in our other Node.JS projects, like NPM modules.
+We can easily install and manage our modules using the **node_modules** area under the Site Structure.

-1. Install the **twilio** node module from the Package Manager.
+2. Install the **twilio** node module from the Package Manager by **clicking the gear icon** and **Install a New Package**.
+You can use the search functionality to find the Twilio package.

 > After the installation, you will see the new package under the node_modules section in the Site Structure panel.

-2. Create a new jsw file by the name **textMe.jsw**.
+3. Create a new jsw file in the Backend code and and name it **textMe.jsw**.

-3. Remove template code and import the twilio module at the top of the file.
+4. Remove template code and **import the twilio module** at the top of the file.
+You can import NPM modules just like you import Wix APIs.
 ```
 import twilio from 'twilio';
 ```

-4. Add variables for an Account SID and Auth Token which we will get in the next module when we sign up for a Twilio account.
+5. **Add variables for an Account SID and Auth Token** which we will get in the next module when we sign up for a Twilio account.
 ```
 const accountSID;
 const authToken;
 ```

-5. Stub out an async function called sendSms.
+5. Lasly, **stub out an async function called sendSms**.
 Make sure to export it as we will need to access this function on the frontend.
+We will fill out this function once we learn more about the Twilio API.
 ```
 export async function sendSms(messageBody) {